khadas/khadas_docs/source/vim1/HowToAccessGpio.md

 ** ADB command **

-> Connect the VIM with a wifi adb:
+> Connect the VIMs with a wifi adb:
 ```
 $ adb connect IP_ADDR
 ```
-> Login to the VIM:
+> Login to the VIMs:
 ```
 $ adb shell
 ```